alexbandada11-svg/DSAMidterm/DSAMidterms.md

 6. Open visual studio code by typing "code ." (*Make sure that VSCode is already downloaded and installed in your device*).
 7. Go to terminal and switch to command prompt.
 8. Turn on Autosave and Download the "Convetional Commits" Extension.
-9. Create a new file "helloWorld.html" (*The file should also appear in the folder that is previously created*)
+9. Create a new file "helloWorld.html" (*The file should also appear in the folder that is previously created*).
+10. Create an account in https://github.com and use this account in Git.
+11. Create a public respository in GitHub.
+12. Copy the following from codemy:

+  git config --global user.name "Your Name"
+  git config --global user.email "you@youraddress.com"
+  git config --global push.default matching
+  git config --global alias.co checkout git init

+13.